The step by step procedure to create an Amazon SQS queue and later test it with Amazon SNS.

 - Visibility timeout: Time for which message won’t be visible to other consumers when picked up by consumer for processing.
 Range 0 secs to 12 hours

-- Delivery delay: Time for which message won’t be visible to consumers to pick once it is received by the queue.
+- Delivery delay: Time for which message won’t be visible to consumers to pick once the queue receives it.
 Range 0 sec to 15 min.
 0 means the message will be available immediately for processing once received by the queue.

 - Maximum message size: Message size.
 Range 1KB to 256KB